the media about environmental

 Notice the wire to the mic.

-In two cases the journalists agreed to a more elaborate cleanup, including showers and borrowed clothes and not staying at a motel or renting a car.
+In two cases the journalists agreed to a more elaborate cleanup, including showers and borrowed clothes and not staying in a motel or renting a car.
 It went well in the first case, but in the second case the journalist was a bit of a princess and she focused her whole story on these things, in a way that was way out of proportion to the actual events.
+(It didn't help that the host was not properly prepared).

 An elaborate cleanup is too far outside most journalists’ comfort zone and is not a good idea.
 If you can’t make do with the journalist minimizing the use of scented products and doing the interview outdoors, then it is best to decline the interview.
 A full immersion in the EI lifestyle is too big a culture shock.